 The SCSD will not tolerate any gang related activity on school grounds, school sponsored events, and/or on school transportation, to include dress, tattoos, bandanas (to be used as gang identifiers), graffiti, hand signals, or verbal slang.
 Gang-related activity may include, but is not limited to, engaging in any verbal, written, or physical act, which is associated with becoming a member of a gang, being a member of a gang, or participating in gang-identified rituals or behaviors on a school campus or at a school-sponsored program or activity.
 Violations that disrupt the educational process will lead to disciplinary action.
 If a student is identified or qualifies as a gang member, the student may be subject to expulsion.
-If a student qualifies as a gang member, subsequent violations of the Student Conduct and Discipline Code may be raised to the next level (i.e., Level I to Level II; Level III to Level III; Level III to Level IV).
+If a student qualifies as a gang member, subsequent violations of the Student Conduct and Discipline Code may be raised to the next level IV to Level III, Level III to Level II, Level II to Level I).